Federal Correctional Institution, Atlanta: History

-The main prison building was designed by the St. Louis, Missouri architect firm of Eames and Young, which also designed the main building at the United States Penitentiary, Leavenworth.
+The main prison building was designed by the St. Louis, Missouri, architect firm of Eames & Young, which also designed the main building at the United States Penitentiary, Leavenworth.
 It encompassed 300 acre and had a capacity of 1200 inmates.
 The facility was subsequently renamed the United States Penitentiary, Atlanta when US government created the Federal Bureau of Prisons in 1930.

-In the 1980s, USP Atlanta was used as a detention center for Cuban refugees from the Mariel Boatlift who were ineligible for release into American society.
+In the 1980s, USP Atlanta was used as a detention center for Cuban refugees from the Mariel boatlift who were ineligible for release into American society.

-USP Atlanta was formerly one of several facilities, including the Federal Transfer Center, Oklahoma City, that were used to house prisoners who are being transferred between prisons.
+USP Atlanta was one of several facilities, including the Federal Transfer Center, Oklahoma City, that were used to house prisoners who are being transferred between prisons.

 Notable incidents

 1987 riots

 In November 1987, Cuban detainees, tired of indefinite confinement and in constant fear of being deported back to Cuba, rioted for 11 days, staged a bloody riot, seizing dozens of hostages and setting fire to the prison.
 At least one prisoner was killed.
 Local hospitals reported admitting a total of eight Cubans suffering gunshot wounds, along with two prison guards who were slightly injured.